narottam-medhora/svelte-personal-site/src/posts/svelte-charts.md

 Here’s that same code from the previous example, written in Svelte.

-If we ignore some Svelte-specific syntax, such as the `{each}` block and declaration of the width and height attributes on the SVG element, the code is much simpler to read.
+If we ignore some Svelte-specific syntax, such as the **each** block and declaration of the width and height attributes on the SVG element, the code is much simpler to read.

 ```js
 <svg {width} {height}>